This is a super in-depth Brilliant Earth review.

 Let's think about it:

-The average online diamond retailer shows diamonds on their site that come directly from the vendors.
-The same diamonds are often on other retailer sites as well.
+The average online engagement ring and wedding band retailer shows diamonds on their site that come directly from the vendors.
+The same diamonds are often on other wedding ring sites as well.
 Many retailers also offer their own personal stash of diamonds.

-All of these diamonds are sourced through the Kimberley Process, which ensures the diamond was not mined unethically.
+All of these diamonds are sourced through the Kimberley Process, which ensures an ethical diamond.
 The blockchain technology is an expensive system as well.
 Extensive partnerships with other companies can contribute to cost.